JohnDoeInvest/docs/README.md

 branch, try to write a short changelog in the pull request description.

-When the pull request is approved by enough people we merge it into `master` and then we create a tag with the name `vX.Y.Z` (This can be done with Releases in GitHub).
+When the pull request is approved by enough people we merge it into `master` and then we create a tag with the name `vX.Y.Z` with `master` as the target (This can be done with Releases in GitHub).
 After this we create a new pull request towards the `develop` branch.
 When this pull request is approved by enough people we merge it into `develop`.